lowleveldesign/debug-recipes/network/network-tracing.md

     netsh trace stop

+We can then **convert the .etl file to .pcapng** with the [etl2pcapng](https://github.com/microsoft/etl2pcapng) tool, and open them in Wireshark.

 **PerfView** also provides a way to collect network trace (under the hood it uses netsh command).
 There are two options to collect network traces in PerfView: **NetMon** and **Net Capture**:

 ![perfview-options](perfview-netmon-option.png)